-Below you will find one of the most popular teach from home jobs.
-The online teaching platform listed here is currently hiring and you can choose to click to read the ‘Overview' to read more information, or click ‘Apply Now' to head to the application process.
+Below you will find a list of the most popular teach from home jobs.
+The online teaching platforms listed here are currently hiring and you can choose to click to read the ‘Overview' to read more information, or click ‘Apply Now' to head to the application process.

 What is Online Teaching?